thomasmauerer/hassio-addons/samba-backup/DOCS.md

 ### Option: `target_dir`

-The target directory on the Samba share in which the snapshots will be stored.
-If not specified the snapshots will be stored in the root directory.
+The target directory on the Samba share in which the backups will be stored.
+If not specified the backups will be stored in the root directory.

 **Note**: _The directory must exist and write permissions must be granted._